ialexpw/Silo/README.md

 1. Good to go!

 ## Updating Silo
-Silo has a built-in updater from the web interface.
-From the "Control" tab you can choose to update with your SSH credentials.
-If you would like to do this directly from the command line instead, you just have to execute a git pull from where you installed Silo.
+Updating can be done from the command line with a git pull.

 ## Demo
 You can see the frontend by going to https://perfnet.org/Silo/ - to see the configuration screens, refer to the screenshots.